 It could be seen in Figure 1; students are asked to make dialogs based on the given situations.
 There are three situations provided in the task.
 In this case, students are free to select the situations that may reflect on their own experiences.
-This is in line with the previous study done by Ekawati (2015) that the philosophy of existentialism should give freedom to each individual to do because they have their own interest and interest.
+The previous study done by Ekawati (2015) stated that the philosophy of existentialism should give freedom to each individual to do because they have their interest and interest.
 Thus students can make choices and define themselves.
 Existentialists make the students free to choose how and what they study (Ornstein & Hunkins, 2018, p.
 50).
 It clearly shows that the textbook's task reflects the philosophy of existentialism.
 Other than that, the task implicitly guides the students to be critical thinking because it does not require individual work but work in pairs.
 It means the students should have good communication skills and think critically to work together.
 The discussion process gives the students a chance to develop their ideas and listen to another idea.
 This kind of activity helps the students communicate and collaborate.
 Existentialists believe that there is no imposition of group norms, and authority, as well as opinions, are indisputable (Ornstein & Hunkins, 2018, p.
 51).
 In brief, an existentialist curriculum involves the experiences and subjects that allow students to have their own choices and free to decide.

-Units Task Instruction Sentence 17 Read the following text about R.A Kartini aloud.
-Take turns reading 7 17 with a friend.
-Pay attention to the correct pronunciation Discuss the following questions with your friends 18 a.
+Units Task Instruction Sentence 7 17 Read the following text about R.A Kartini aloud.
+Take turns reading with a friend.
+Pay attention to the correct pronunciation 18 Discuss the following questions with your friends a.
 What is your opinion on the influences of R.A Kartini? b.
 How would you describe R.A.
 Kartini? c.
-How do you think she contributed to the modern Indonesian women and what impact has she had on the country?
+How do you think she contributed to modern Indonesian women and what impact has she had on the country?

-Figure 2 The example task that reflects on philosophy of Essentialism
+Figure 2 The example task that reflects on the philosophy of Essentialism the traditional moral values of R.A.

-As the Figure 2, the students are asked to read the text about R.A.
 Kartini.
-The text contains the historical background of R.A.
-Kartini as well as a moral value that has been promoted by R.A.
-Kartini a couple of years ago.
-The instruction implicitly teaches the students the traditional moral values of R.A.
-Kartini.
 This finding is in line with the concept of the philosophy of essentialism promoted by William Bagley that philosophy of essentialism encourages individuals' intellectual development, educates them, and teaches traditional moral values and knowledge (Ornstein & Hunkins, 2018, p.
 68).
 Other than that, the philosophy of essentialism gives the students space to develop their communication skills logically (Junaidin & Komalasari, 2019).
-That concept supports the study results that the textbook's task instructs the students to discuss their opinion towards the influences of R.A.
-Kartini, the contribution of R.A.
-Kartini, and the impacts of R.A.
-Kartini in Indonesia.
+The textbook's task instructs the students to give their opinion about R.A.
+Kartini and how R.A Kartini contributes to Indonesia.
 In this case, the students can read the text, discuss it with their friends, and share their opinions.
 This kind of activity allows the students to show the traditional moral values of R.A.
 Kartini to the classmates and teachers, and they can learn from that.